Gabriella439/nixos-in-production/manuscript/BigPicture.md

   - Images
   - Containers

-This book will cover all of the above topics and more, although they will not necessarily be grouped or organize in that exact order.
+This book will cover all of the above topics and more, although they will not necessarily be grouped or organized in that exact order.